This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Just find an old piece of chalk!
 (If you have children, then chances are it won’t be hard to find some chalk quickly.)

 - A couple of white chalk sticks

 - A plastic bowl

-- Something hard that you can use to crush the chalk (a glass coffee cup will work… just use the bottom of the cup to crush the chalk in a bowl)
+- Something hard that you can use to crush the chalk (a glass coffee cup will work — use the bottom of the cup to crush the chalk in a bowl)

 - A soft sponge

-Next, add water until it makes a paste.
-It doesn’t take much.
+- Add water — until it makes a paste.
+(It doesn’t take much.)

-After you’ve rubbed the chalk all over the item, use a medium size soft cloth to remove the chalky paste.
-Apply a little bit of pressure, as you buff it off.
+- Use a medium-size soft cloth to remove all of the chalky paste.
+(Apply a little bit of pressure, as you buff it off.)

-- Ways To Keep Jewelry From Tarnishing (…includes using chalk)
+- How To Prevent Silver Jewelry From Tarnishing (…using a stick of chalk)

 I’m a professional house cleaner.
 I have been self-employed for the past several years, and I thoroughly enjoy cleaning houses for a living.
 Yes, it can be very tiring, but I find that it can be very rewarding, too.